 Experienced Nationally Recognized Healthcare Lawyers

 Healthcare providers and suppliers face unique challenges and need lawyers who understand both the business of healthcare and the myriad of rules and regulations that must be followed to prosper in the healthcare industry.
 At Wachler & Associates, we are a group of experienced health law attorneys who have represented healthcare providers, suppliers, and other entities and individuals in the healthcare industry nationwide for over 30 years.
-We invite you to explore our site to better understand our health law practice and the ways that our Michigan healthcare lawyers can help you as a health care provider or other health care entity face the special challenges presented by the current regulatory environment.
+We invite you to explore our site to better understand our health law practice and the ways that our experienced healthcare lawyers can help you as a health care provider or other health care entity face the special challenges presented by the current regulatory environment.
 While located in Royal Oak, Michigan, we represent providers on a nationwide basis, from Alaska to New York and everywhere in between, and have done so for over three decades.

 We have successfully represented a wide variety of healthcare providers and suppliers including, but not limited to: physicians, hospitals, home health agencies (HHAs), skilled nursing facilities (SNF), hospices, ambulatory surgery centers (ASCs), physician organizations (POs), physician hospital organizations (PHOs), laboratories, pharmacies, accountable care organizations (ACOs), urgent care centers, independent diagnostic testing facilities (IDTFs), durable medical equipment (DME) prosthetics, orthotics and supplies (DMEPOS) and other medical device and equipment suppliers, substance abuse and addiction medicine providers, and many others.